Mississippi Delta loses its only neonatal intensive care unit - NewsBreak

 Further operational changes are likely in Delta Health System’s future because of its dire financial state.
 The entire system has a current income of negative $13.2 million for 2022, according to Yeldell-Stacker.
 Its Greenville hospital is responsible for $334,000 of these losses, while the rest were attributed to Delta Health System’s other medical centers and groups.

-Yeldell-Stacker cited increased operating costs, mostly coming from an increase in contact labor.
-Before the COVID-19 pandemic, the hospital paid nurses between $40 and $55 per hour, whereas contact nurses cost between $155 to $175 per hour.
+Yeldell-Stacker cited increased operating costs, mostly coming from an increase in contract labor.
+Before the COVID-19 pandemic, the hospital paid nurses between $40 and $55 per hour, whereas contract nurses cost between $155 to $175 per hour.

 The hospital also received a $14 million loan from Medicare early in the pandemic, which Yeldell-Stacker said they are paying back to the tune of $1 million per month, further dragging down its finances.